dotnet/runtime/docs/design/mono/aot.md

 - finding its method index
 - finding the method code/data corresponding to the method index

-The mapping from method index to the code is done in architecture specific way, designed to minimalize the amount of runtime relocations in the AOT image.
+The mapping from method index to the code is done in an architecture specific way, designed to minimize the amount of runtime relocations in the AOT image.
 In some cases, this involves generating an extra table with assembly call instructions to all the methods, then disassembling this table at runtime.